Nexmo/station/_documentation/en/voice/voice-api/guides/asr.md

 ### Barge In

-If the user is calling not for the first time, she or he may already know the question to be asked, so the user may start speaking even before the audio message finishes.
+If the user is calling not for the first time, they may already know the question to be asked, so the user may start speaking even before the audio message finishes.
 In order to support that, `bargeIn` parameter of the TTS (or `stream` - whatever action is used for the message) should be activated.

 ### Event Payload Example

-Once the input is finished, the input callback will be sent similar to DTMF input action:
+Once the NCCO `input` action is completed, the input callback will be sent similar to DTMF input action:

 ```json
 {